-Australian mobile phones (cell phones) rely on 2nd Generation (2G) technology and 3rd Generation (3G) technology, also referred to as CDMA (Code Division Multiple Access) and WCDMA (Wideband Code Division Multiple Access).
+Australian mobile phones rely on 2nd Generation (2G) technology and 3rd Generation (3G) technology, also referred to as CDMA (Code Division Multiple Access) and WCDMA (Wideband Code Division Multiple Access).

-You may use your phone with your service provider in your home country if you set up international roaming.
-This can be very expensive, and you might be better buying a new SIM card or phone when you arrive.
+You may use your phone with your service provider in your home country if you set up international roaming however this can be very expensive, and you might be better buying a new SIM card or phone when you arrive.

 A new mobile phone and SIM card can be bought from many places quite cheaply.
 Some phones are pre-paid, which means you purchase credit to put on the phone before use, and some phones are locked on a contract, usually for up to 2 years.

 Examples of Australian mobile phone carriers are: